Sketch of the sea god Olokun based on a bronze figure holding

 Sketch made by Rei Inamoto.

-Olokun, the sea god of the Yoruba people, lives in a palace under the sea,
+Olokun, the sea god of the Yoruba people lives in a palace under

-with human and fish attendants.
-His name means "owner of the sea".
-Once,
+the sea with human and fish attendants.
+His name means "Owner of

 You might also be interested in: